-The fact of the matter with intonation problems is that there are a few reasons why your guitar can’t stay in tune and it doesn’t always have to do with quality.
+The fact of the matter with tuning and intonation problems is that there are a few reasons why your guitar can’t stay in tune and it doesn’t always have to do with quality.

-Maybe you have loose tuning pegs, or perhaps you are having intonation issues which can be corrected by adjustments.
-Intonation issues can happen as a result of the climate, so it’s not always the instrument or the player’s fault, but it is something you can control by paying attention to temperature and humidity.
+Maybe you have loose tuning pegs that are causing your guitar to have problems staying in tune, or perhaps you are having intonation issues across the entire fretboard which can be corrected by adjustments with your saddle or fixing a loose nut.
+Tuning and intonation issues can happen as a result of the climate, so it’s not always the instrument or the player’s fault, but it is something you can control by paying attention to temperature and humidity.

-A guitar tech will identify why your instrument isn’t staying in tune and make the necessary adjustments to make it more stable.
+A guitar tech will identify why your instrument isn’t staying in tune or has inaccurate intonation and make the necessary adjustments to make it more stable and correct.